camashigh/join/README.md

-# join
-Create an issue to join the repository
+Create an issue to join the organization (Only if you are a Camas High School student)